Aluriak/Delaunator/README.md

 - [x] permit to user to choose finder options at Delaunator instanciation;
 - [ ] manage confunded Vertex;
 - [ ] manage internal association between Vertex and associated user objects;
+- [ ] access in constant complexity to nearer neighbour;
 - [ ] manage groups of vertices that moves together;
 - [ ] optimize Vertex, Edge and Face containing;
 - [ ] use threads;